Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 Preparation

-• Aseptically reconstitute the vial with 10 mL Sterile Water for Injection, USP by directing the stream into the lyophilized powder to obtain a final concentration of 5 mg/mL.
+• Using a sterile syringe, aseptically withdraw the Sterile Water for Injection from the diluent vial and reconstitute the TNKase vial by directing the stream into the lyophilized powder to obtain a final concentration of 5 mg/mL.
 Slight foaming upon reconstitution is not unusual; any large bubbles will dissipate if the product is allowed to stand undisturbed for several minutes.

 • Gently swirl until contents are completely dissolved.
 DO NOT SHAKE.
 The reconstituted preparation results in a colorless to pale yellow transparent solution.

-• Determine the appropriate dose of TNKase [see Recommended Dosage] and withdraw this volume (in milliliters) from the reconstituted vial with the syringe.
+• Determine the appropriate dose of TNKase [see Recommended Dosage For Acute Ischemic Stroke, Recommended Dosage For Acute ST Elevation Myocardial Infarction] and withdraw the required volume (in milliliters) from the reconstituted vial into the syringe.
 Discard any unused solution.

 Administration

 • Precipitation may occur when TNKase is administered in an intravenous line containing dextrose.
-Flush dextrose-containing lines with a saline-containing solution prior to and following single bolus administration of TNKase.
+Flush dextrose-containing lines with 0.9% Sodium Chloride Injection solution prior to and following single bolus administration of TNKase.

 • Administer reconstituted TNKase as a single intravenous bolus over 5 seconds.